Lào Cai province

-Lào Cai is a province of the mountainous Northwest region of Vietnam bordering the province of Yunnan in China.
+Lào Cai is a province of the Northwest region of Vietnam bordering the province of Yunnan in China.
 The province covers an area of about 13,256.92 km2 and as of 2025 it had a population of 1,778,785 people.

-Lào Cai and Sa Pa are two important cities within the province at the border with China; the former is well known as key trading post and the latter is hill station famous for tourism, in the Northwest region of Vietnam.
-Lào Cai is also the capital of Lào Cai province and shares border with the city of Hekou, in the Yunnan province of Southwest China.
-This border town was closed after the 1979 war with China, since reopened in 1993, has become a major tourist centre between Hanoi, Sa Pa and Kunming (China).
-Sa Pa is notable as a hill resort and market centre for the local ethnic Hmong, including the Red, Black, Green and Flower Hmong.
+Lào Cai and Sa Pa are two cities within the province at the border with China; the former is known as a trading post and the latter is hill station known for tourism.
+Lào Cai shares border with the city of Hekou, in the Yunnan province of Southwest China.
+This border town was closed after the 1979 war with China, and reopened in 1993.
+Sa Pa is a hill resort and market centre for the local ethnic Hmong, including the Red, Black, Green and Flower Hmong.
 Located across the Muong Hoa Valley from Vietnam's highest mountain, Fansipan, the city is sometimes referred to as the "queen of mountains".

-Lào Cai has many historical sites, natural caves and produces agricultural specialties such as Bắc Hà plums.

 In a 1929 survey conducted in the area, the vegetation (flora) and fauna (mammals) recorded by the French biologist Delacour who accompanied Theodore Roosevelt were unique to the region in northern Vietnam.

 Etymology

 The name "Lao-Kay" has been used by the French since the colonial era in their writing, pronounced as "Lào Cai" by the Vietnamese.
 The latter became official usage and spelling after November 1950.

-The origin of the province's name is unclear and there are several explanations.
-The area in the ward of Cốc Lếu was the site of an old commercial district that developed into a market town.
+There are explanations for the origin of the province's name.
+The area in the ward of Cốc Lếu was the site of a commercial district that developed into a market town.
 Because of this it was called Lão Nhai (老街, literally Phố Cũ, Old Town), in Hmong language it is pronounced as "Lao Cai".
 After this a new market town was developed and named Tân Nhai (新街, today Phố Mới, New Town).
 The word Lào Cai is sourced to "Lao Kai" which appeared as Jean Dupuis led a naval expedition up the Red River and in 1879 published the Map of Tonkin, in which the location was marked as "Lao-kai, residence du Chef des Pavillone noirs" (residence of the Head of Black Flag Army).
 According to Professor Đào Duy Anh, it derives from the word "Lão Nhai".
 While making maps, the French wrote it as "Lao-Kay" and this word was used by them in documents.
-When reading, the Vietnamese pronounced it Lào Cai and this has persisted since.
+When reading, the Vietnamese pronounced it Lào Cai.